How To Add A Link Section To WordPress

 (Link Categories)

-Default link category name is 'blogroll'
+Default link category

 (Default link category)

-(Change the default ’blogroll’ to something your visitors will understand)
+Change the default 'blogroll' to something your visitors will understand

-To edit the ‘Blogroll’ link title, hover your mouse over the list item and click on Quick Edit
+To edit the ‘Blogroll’ link title, hover your mouse over the item and click on Quick Edit

-Edit the default link category
+(Editing the default link category name)

-Editing the default link category
+(Editing the default link category name)

-(You can add/edit your category description)
+You can add/edit the category description

 (Edit Link Category area)

-How To Add New Links
+How To Add Links

-WordPress Links - Add New
+Links - Add New

-(Links – Add New)
+(WordPress Links Menu – Add New)

-Add New Link screen
+Add New Link page

-(Add New Link page)
+(Add New Link screen)

 Name, Web Address & Description

-Name, Web Address& Description
+(Name, Web Address& Description)

 Categories & Target

-Select a Category and Target for the link …
+After typing in your link details, select a Category and Target for the new link …

 Link Relationship XFN

-Link Relationship (XFN) fields
+Link Relationship (XFN) - Add New Link page

 Advanced

-The Advanced section fields include the following:
+The Advanced link settings section contains the following options:

 • Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).